metakeule/fmtdate/README.md

 [![Build Status](https://secure.travis-ci.org/metakeule/fmtdate.png)](http://travis-ci.org/metakeule/fmtdate)

-`fmtdate` provides a date formatter and parser, based on the time package using the syntax known from Microsoft Excel (TM).
+`fmtdate` provides a date formatter and parser using the syntax of Microsoft Excel (TM).

 Additionally it offers default conversions for date time and datetime.